-- Teach three 50-minute discussion sections of the same course on Friday each semester.
+- Teach two 50-minute discussion sections of the same course on Friday each semester.

-- Maintain 6 hours of office hours per week.
+- Maintain five hours of office hours per week.

-- Grade quizzes per semester for your discussion sections (quizzes provided by faculty)
+- Grade quizzes for discussion sections (quizzes provided by faculty)

 - Proctor 5-6 exams per semester.

 - Prepare for weekly class (assignments provided by faculty).